bonsai-rx/sgen/docs/articles/basic-usage.md

 ## Nested objects

-The previous example highlights the simplicity of generating Bonsai code for simple objects.
-However, the real power of `Bonsai.Sgen` comes when dealing with more complex data structures, such as nested objects.
-Moreover, Bonsai syntax lends itself quite nicely to represent these nested structures as well as build them:
+The real power of `Bonsai.Sgen` comes when dealing with more complex data structures, such as nested objects.
+Bonsai syntax lends itself quite nicely to represent, as well as compose and manipulate them:

 :::workflow
 ![Person And Dog Nested Building](~/workflows/person-and-dog-nested-building.bonsai)